axonivy-market/ui-path-connector/ui-path-connector-product/README.md

 # UiPath Connector
-Axon Ivy’s [UiPath](https://www.uipath.com/) connector helps you to accelerate process automation initiatives by setting up robots that replace manual work steps on legacy IT systems.
-Robotic Process Automation (RPA) works best when using a process automation platform to orchestrate end-to-end business processes.
+Axon Ivy's [UiPath](https://www.uipath.com/) connector helps you to automate repetitive manual work steps in legacy IT systems and integrate them into your business processes.

 This connector:

-- Enables you to steer robotic work from your workflow process.
+- enables you to steer robotic work from your workflow process.
-- Makes the UiPath RPA API features easy and attractive to use in business processes.
+- makes the UiPath RPA API features easy and attractive to use in business processes.

 ## Demo